Waeoo/pilot-quiz/README.md

 Features that is left to implement are:

-- Category,
+- Highscores

-- Cateogry,
+- More questions

-- History,
+- Progress bar

 ## Testing